 This will drop the loco identified from whatever consist it was part of.
 There is no need to know the consist number for this operation.
-You cannot drop a lead or rear loco without clearing the entire consist.
 Deleting a loco sets CV19 to a value of 0 in that loco.

 ADDING A LOCO TO AN ADVANCED CONSIST